8 Learning Styles | Overview and Types

 Lesson strategies for kinesthetic learners

-Kinaesthetic learners will benefit from practising what they have been taught.
-For example, lessons on types of birds may be followed by drawings of different types of birds.
+• Kinaesthetic learners will benefit from practising what they have been taught.
+For example, lessons on types of birds may be followed by drawings of different birds.
 Also, mathematics lessons could involve physical measurements.

 This theory/learning style takes the basics of the VAK model and adds in a few different categories.